 This alternative was eliminated from detailed analysis because a withdrawal for a shorter period is not substantially different from the proposed action.
 The Secretary of the Interior has the authority to approve a withdrawal that is within the existing range of alternatives analyzed in detail in this EA, including a withdrawal for fewer than 20 years.

-2.3.3 Withdraw a Subset of the Withdrawal Application Area
+2.4.3 Withdraw a Smaller Subset of Lands within the Withdrawal Application Area